 Hi everyone!
 As we approach the middle of this spring semester, research laboratories are opening up.
 As seniors graduate, this is the perfect time for you to apply to labs and get your foot in the door.
 In order to ease this process, Neuroscience Axis will host Research Workshop this Monday, March 25th 7-8pm in Library N3063.
 We will start off the event by going over some of the key components of applying to labs.
 Then, we will have a one-one-one session with everyone to answer everyone’s questions.
 If you need your resume checked, help finding labs of interest or even check over your email to a professor, bring them over and we will help you with the process.
 No question is settled until it is settled right.
 So bring over your questions and Neuroscience Axis will help you.
 We are looking forward to meeting you all on Monday!

 Are you interested in pursuing a career in medicine?
 Do you want to learn more about neurology and other related fields?
-The Neuroscience Axis is hosting a neurology panel, in which we will be asking neurologists about their careers and their paths to medicine.
-Join us on Wednesday, February 20th from 7-8PM in Life Sciences 038 to learn more about the field of neurology and medicine!
+The Neuroscience Axis is hosting a neurology Q&A session, in which we will be asking Dr. Benjamin Blond, a Stony Brook neurologist about his career and his path to medicine.
+Following the session, we will be hosting a Brain Awareness training, in which we will be preparing to visit schools on Long Island to increase knowledge and exposure to neuroscience.
+Join us on Wednesday, March 13th from 7-8PM in Life Sciences 038 to learn more about the field of neurology and medicine!